 In the state machine that you were provided with, you will now need to add the PID controller to the velocity control, see figure 5.
 You are provided with the input to the PID controller (the odometry and the desired velocity), you can see the connector on the left in figure 5.
-The output of the PID controller is clamped, the clamping is already done for you, as well as equation 3.

 The velocity control is a group with a single state, that state should transition to itself every time a new odometry message is received, as it is shown through the connection of the odometry to the transition.
 The state, named controller is actually implemented as a processing state, which means it contains a flow chart that is executed every time the state is activated.